 Beyond the negative aspects related to blue light, having your phone next to you can make you feel anxious, he adds.
 “When your phone is within arm’s reach, you’ll be tempted to check news outlets and think about the current crisis, which will obviously cause stress.”
 He suggests charging your phone in a different room at night.
 Another way to ensure you won’t be reaching for your phone when you should be sleeping: a phone safe.

 Ross recommends doing some light stretching exercises about 15 to 30 minutes before lying down.
-“It’s often difficult to fall asleep when your muscles are tense and tight, which can happen during times of extreme stress like covid-19 pandemic,” he says.
+“It’s often difficult to fall asleep when your muscles are tense and tight, which can happen during times of extreme stress,” he says.
 “If you go to bed tight, you’ll likely end up tossing and turning frequently in order to find a comfortable position.
 Stretching will help loosen up your muscles and get your body in a relaxed state for sleep.”